Mogao Caves — Exceptional Buddhist Art Wonders on Silk Road

 Important Data of Mogao Caves.

-Mogao Caves were firstly constructed in 366, and lasted for about 1000 years;
+Mogao Caves were first constructed in 366 and lasted for about 1000 years;

 There are 492 well-preserved caves today;